mlr-org/mlr3fairness/README.md

 **Usage:**

-The `report_*` functions instantiate a new `.Rmd` template that contains a set of pre-definedquestions which can be used for reporting as well as initial graphics.
-The created `.Rmd` file can then be extended by the user.
+The `report_*` functions instantiate a new `.Rmd` template that contains a set of pre-defined questions which can be used for reporting as well as initial graphics.
+The goal is that a user extends this `.Rmd` file to create comprehensive documentation for datasets, ML models or to document a model’s fairness.
 It can later be converted into a `html` report using`rmarkdown`’s `render`.

 ``` r
 rmdfile = report_datasheet()